yuvraj-05828/kalvium-premier-league-lab/README.md

 # Lab | Kalvium Premier League
+## Introduction

-Alex is a young enterprenuer who is out to assemble his own football team to enter the FPL.
+Alex is a young entrepreneur who is out to assemble his own football team to enter the FPL.
 Ambitious much?
 Well, he seems to have the resources to do it though.
-He has collected data of players across various teams.
-He now needs to arrange this data inorder to make sense of it.
-He needs an application that will help him compare and contrast abilities of different players.
+He has collected data on players across various teams.
+He now needs to arrange this data in order to make sense of it.
+He needs an application that will help him compare and contrast the abilities of different players.

 Alas, for all the money in the world, he can't find a decent programmer to help him with this task.
-He's designed the front-end of the application and it looks great.
-He needs **YOU** to help him code the functionalities in the back-end though.
+He's designed the front end of the application, and it looks great.
+He needs **YOU** to help him code the functionalities in the back end, though.
 Go to the `src/app.js` file and complete all the unfinished code to propel this young man's football dream.

 ## What should you do

-## How To Submit
+Here is the boilerplate [link]() of the lab.
+Fork the project and get started with the lab.

 ## Starter code